-The main drawback of the Hochschild construction for the dg coalgebra is that it always creates terms in negative cochain degrees.
+The main drawback of the Hochschild construction for the dg coalgebra in \cite{HHtannaka1} is that it always creates terms in negative cochain degrees.
 This means that quasi-isomorphisms of such dg coalgebras might not be derived Morita equivalences, and that we cannot rule out negative homotopy groups for dg categories of cohomological origin.

-In Section \ref{SSsn}, we modify the Hochschild construction to associate non-negative dg coalgebras to hearts of $t$-structures (Corollary \ref{coalgconc3}, Propositions \ref{coalgconcequiv}, \ref{coalgconcper}).
+In Section \ref{SSsn}, we give an alternative presentation of the Hochschild construction which associates non-negative dg coalgebras to hearts of $t$-structures (Corollary \ref{coalgconc3}, Propositions \ref{coalgconcequiv}, \ref{coalgconcper}).
 In this setting, the correspondence between dg categories and dg coalgebras can be understood as a form of Koszul duality (Proposition \ref{Koszulequiv}).
 Via duality of the commutative and Lie operads, dg tensor categories then correspond to dg Hopf algebras (Corollary \ref{hopfalgconc3}, Proposition \ref{Koszulequiv2}).
-Example \ref{mothom2} then explains how these results combine with Ayoub's calculations to show that existence of a motivic $t$-structure would characterise Beilinson's motives as the derived category of Nori's abelian category of mixed motives. \S \ref{moriyasn} explains how our constructions generalise Moriya's Tannakian dg categories.
+Example \ref{mothom2} then explains how these results combine with Ayoub's calculations to show that existence of a motivic $t$-structure would characterise Voevodsky's motives over a number field as the derived category of Nori's abelian category of mixed motives, implying the $K(\pi,1)$ conjecture. \S \ref{moriyasn} explains how our constructions generalise Moriya's Tannakian dg categories.

 Section \ref{htpysn} is mostly concerned with applications to the real relative Malcev homotopy types of a manifold $X$.
-Lemma \ref{integratelemma} equates the dg category of derived connections on $X$ with the enhanced triangulated category generated by the de Rham dg category of semisimple local systems.
+Lemma \ref{integratelemma} equates the dg category of derived connections on $X$ with the pre-triangulated category generated by the de Rham dg category of semisimple local systems.
 Corollary \ref{integratecor} then equates this with the dg category of representations of the schematic homotopy type $G(X,x)^{\alg}$. \S \ref{univhalg} looks at the universal bialgebra, which avoids choices of basepoint and can be thought of as the sheaf of functions on the space of algebraic paths.
 In \S \ref{qlhtpy}, we establish analogues for $\Ql$ relative Malcev homotopy types of a scheme, and \S \ref{motsn} discusses motivic generalisations.

-In the appendix, we give technical details for constructing monoidal dg functors giving rise to the motivic Galois groups of Example \ref{mothomb}, and show that, in the case of Betti cohomology, this construction gives a functor non-canonically quasi-isomorphic to the usual cohomology functor (Corollary \ref{bettiformalcor}).

 I would like to thank Joseph Ayoub for providing helpful comments and spotting careless errors.